-If an algal bloom develops on the Gippsland Lakes, information (factsheets and maps) are available on this website and through local outlets, including local media, Visitor Information Centres and tourism operators.
-It will also be posted on the DEECA Gippsland Facebook page.
+If an algal bloom develops on the Gippsland Lakes, information (factsheets and maps) will be available on this website and through local outlets, including local media, visitor information centres and tourism operators.
+It will also be posted on DEECA's Gippsland Facebook page.

-DEECA will resume weekly monitoring and reporting in the summer months unless there are any significant changes to algae levels.
-Monthly testing will continue until then.
+DEECA conducts weekly monitoring and reporting in the summer months unless there are significant changes to algae levels, and monthly testing is conducted outside of this period.

 What is algae?

 Cyanobacteria (blue-green algae) are a common seasonal occurrence in Victoria and a natural component of most aquatic systems, including streams, lakes, estuaries and the sea.

 Individual cells are very small and are normally not visible in a water body, but numbers can increase rapidly and blooms, or scums, become easily visible across the water surface.